microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 }
 ```

-The keys of the `files` dictionary are local paths, relative to your benchamrk's root directory.
+The keys of the `files` dictionary are local paths, relative to your benchmark's root directory.
 The values are relative paths in the AutoGen GitHub repository (relative to `https://raw.githubusercontent.com/microsoft/autogen/{BRANCH}/`), where {BRANCH} is defined in `autogenbench/clone_cmd.py`.

 #### SCENARIOS dictionary
 Second, you must add an entry to the `SCENARIOS` dictionary in `autogenbranch/clone_cmd.py`.